coatespt/cursor-twitter/SESSION_NOTES.md

 ## Other Tuning
+### Understand the effect of window size and batch size better.

-- The window is now 20m tokens, or about 2m Tweets.
+The window is now 20m tokens, or about 2m Tweets.
 	- That's about 66 minutes of the decahose, or about 28 minutes of actual time at the rate we consume.
 	- 66 minutes seems like a reasonable turnover.
 How far out of sync with the day would you get in an hour?
 But it could be shorter.
 Worth trying.

-- Batch size is now 10,000.
+- Batch size is now 10,000
-	- Verify in the code that it really is Tweets and not tokens.
-Yes, it's tweets because the main does it by counting the input Tweets.
 	- 10k Tweets is 20 seconds of decahose, just 7 or 8 seconds of actual processing time.
 Try a larger value.
-		- 10k Tweets is approximately 100k tokens
+		- 10k Tweets is approximately 100k tokens--less than one five minute file.
 		- 100k tokens over 24 busywork processors is about 4000 tokens per processor.
 Over 1200 counters, that's a mean of only 3.3 per counter.

-- Examine the de-duplication functionality in the cluster display.
-Make sure it does what it's supposed to.
-The purpose is to not show a zillion copies of basically the same Tweet.
+### Jacquard Similarity

-- Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
+Jacquard similarity for the clustering seems to be applied to all the tokens in the Tweets.
   - Is that true, and if so, is it correct?
   - Maybe it should be only on the busywords.
   - Jacquard similarity might not be important.
 Maybe just the raw occurrences?

-- I could swear that I used k-means clustering before and had good results.
-Think about swapping in a k-means implementation and being able to swtich among them.

-## Cluster Quality
+## Clustering Quality
 - The clusters don't seem nearly as good as they were with the old Java implementation.
 See tuning steps above.
 My guess is, the clusterng is probably off.
 See above

 ## Language